Acetaminophen Warnings

 In addition, there are more serious side effects to be aware of.

-- Neutropenia (low levels of disease-fighting white blood cells, leaving you susceptible to infection)
+• Neutropenia (low levels of neutrophils, a type of white blood cell, leaving you potentially more susceptible to infection)

-- Pancytopenia (deficiency of red and white blood cells and platelets
+• Pancytopenia (deficiency of red blood cells, white blood cells and platelets)

 Liver Damage From Tylenol